It's great to have you here, Rush Limbos, serving humanity simply by showing up.

 The caller was not talking about G-rated cuddle puddles.

-It's it's it's it's a technique for identifying.
+It's a technique for identifying.

-Okay, let me get to this piece that I have been referencing for the first hour from the website the Federalist, How to Escape the Age of Mass Delusion.
+Okay, let me get to this piece that I have been referencing for the first hour from the website The Federalist, How to Escape the Age of Mass Delusion.

 And I've always had a problem with that.

-And that the headline of the story was Wall Street getting tired of funding socially conservative Republicans running for president.
+And the headline of the story was Wall Street getting tired of funding socially conservative Republicans running for president.

 Republicans are defending them for crying out loud.